Jeremy is a generalist working on computers and on the web out of a vintage camper in his backyard in the Missouri Ozarks.

 Enough with the third-person.
-I live in an old house in the small, Southwestern-Missouri city of Springfield with my wife Danielle and two children: Claire and Liam.
+I live in a small, old house in the Southwestern-Missouri city of Springfield with my wife Danielle and two children: Claire and Liam.
 We’re a tight-knit group at home.
 I type at computers all day in a camper/office in our backyard under the moniker Central Standard while my wife wrangles kids and manages the monies of the business.